Geometry

 if flip <= 5:

-label = outcome_to_sequence(outcome, flip)
+label = outcome_to_sequence(outcome, flip, h_char, t_char)

-ax.text(flip + 0.4, y_position + height/2, label,
+ax.text(flip + 0.4, y_position + height / 2, label,

-ha='center', va='center', fontsize=8, color='white')
+ha='center', va='center', fontsize=8, color=fg)

-ax.set_xlim(-0.5, num_flips + 0.5)
+ax.set_xlim(-0.5, NUM_FLIPS + 0.5)

 ax.set_ylim(0, 1)

-ax.set_xticks(range(num_flips + 1))
+ax.set_xticks(range(NUM_FLIPS + 1))

-ax.grid(axis='x', alpha=0.3, color='white')
+ax.grid(axis='x', alpha=0.3, color=fg)

 for spine in ax.spines.values():